4ppleSA0CE/7-DOF-Arm/README.md

 ### Correctness

-Against MuJoCo computing the same quantities by unrelated algorithms, over 1000 random configurations (50 for the mass matrix):
+The table shows the worst error against MuJoCo.
+MuJoCo computes the same quantities by unrelated algorithms.
+The comparison covers 1000 random configurations, and 50 configurations for the mass matrix.

 | Quantity | Worst error |
 |---|---|